 - Preheat oven to 400℉ and line a large baking sheet with parchment paper for easy clean up.

 - Bring a pot with a steamer basket to a boil.
 Add cauliflower and steam for 5 minutes.
 When done cooking, transfer to a strainer and rinse with cold water to stop the cooking process.
 Let cauliflower drain very well and press down on it with the back of a spoon to help draw out extra water.

 - Run cauliflower through your food processor with your “S” blade until finely chop.
 Alternatively, you can finely chop the cooked cauliflower by hand, pulse it in a blender or mash it with a potato masher.
 DO NOT OVER PROCESS.
 The cauliflower should not be pureed but rather still have a bit of texture

-- Add chopped cauliflower to a large bowl with remaining ingredients.
+- Add chopped and drained cauliflower to a large bowl with remaining ingredients.
 Mix well.

 - Using a heaping tablespoon or small cookie scoop, portion the mixture into your hand and form a nugget.
 The mixture will soft and this is normal, but just luckily they will taste great no matter how they look!
 Place nuggets onto the prepared baking sheet.

 - Bake for 7 minute.
 Flip, and press down gently on each nugget to flatten them a bit.
 Return to oven a bake for 7 more minutes.

 - Remove from oven and let cool for about 5 minutes before enjoying warm with your favorite dipping sauce or as a side to any meal.

 The nutritional information is provided as an estimate only and may vary based on the product type, servings and other factors.
 If you are following a diet, please consult with a professional nutritionist or your doctor.
 Stay healthy!